openenergymonitor/docs/main/applications/heatpump.md

 - [Reading from a Modbus SDM120 electricity meter using emonPi/emonBase](https://docs.openenergymonitor.org/emonhub/emonhub-interfacers.html#reading-from-a-sdm120-single-phase-meter)
 - Please read our guide on selecting the right heat meter, available in our heat pump monitor github repository here: [Github: Guide to selecting the right heat meter](https://github.com/openenergymonitor/HeatpumpMonitor/blob/master/selectingheatmeter.md)

 **We recommend using the Modbus SDM120 electricity meter** rather than the MBUS variant.
-We have found the Modbus version to be more reliable.
+We have found the Modbus version to be more reliable for this electricity meter.

 ## RaspberryPi HAT